 __ Observed the entire blood draw procedure and that both tubes were inverted back and forth to mix the powder with blood.

 __ Took custody of the blood collection tubes and placed it

 __ Blood was drawn at _________(Location) on __________(Date) at ___________(Time).

 __ Ensure Specimen Collector signed label and Blood Collection Report Card.

-__ One label applied to each tube of blood with two red integrity seals, placed the containers inside the plastic bags, and then secured it inside the Blood Kit cardboard box.
+__ One label was applied to each blood tube with two red integrity seals, placed the containers inside the plastic bags, and then secured inside the Blood Kit cardboard box.

 __ Sealed box with two or more Evidence Seals and one piece of Evidence Tape.